dheerajuparkoti/temple_run/README.md

 # Temple-Run-Motion-Controlled

 I developed temple run  Motion Controlled using the Mediapie and Movente libraries, which enables you to play the popular game Temple Run using your webcam as a controller.
 This project leverages a range of cutting-edge algorithms to ensure swift and precise motion detection.
-It was initially designed for presentation at the NIIMACK Cultural Fest hosted by IIIT Bhopal.
+It was initially designed for presentation at the AAGAMAN 2.0 hosted by MBCOE .
 Here's a rephrased and more detailed description that you can post on GitHub:

 **Temple Run Motion Controlled**